aarifhsn/bartawar/README.md

 -   Post creation with image uploads
 -   Search functionality to find posts by users' full name, username, or email
 -   User-friendly interface with responsive design
+-   Comments and Like options
+-   Realtime notifications Feature

 ## Prerequisites